The Peterson GSP Ghost Set Review: The Best Beginner Lock Pick Set

 This is yet another place where the GSP Ghost set shines bright!

-It offers 6 non-twisty tension wrenches in a variety of thickness, width, and length that will fit just about any sized keyway!
+It offers 6 non-twisty tension wrenches in a variety of thicknesses, widths, and lengths that will fit just about any sized keyway!

 It's always best to have several sizes of tension wrenches because the lip of the lock between the plug and lock body can cause problems if you don’t use the correct size wrench — for instance, if you use a wrench that is too small it can bind against the lock and you won’t be able to properly torque the plug.
 Yet, if you use one too big, well then you may not have any room for a pick.